Behavior is one's response to its surroundings and circumstances. A understanding of sheep behavior is essential to making the raising and

 is important to always know where the ram is and to never turn

 your back on him.
-Children and elderly should be restricted access to rams, especially
+Children and elderly should have restricted access to rams, especially

 Head butting is both a natural and learned behavior in sheep.